Diet, Weight Loss and Physical Activity

 Low Sodium Guidelines

-Salt is found in many foods, especially in canned and processed foods.
+Sodium is found in many foods, especially in canned and processed foods.
 Decreasing the amount of sodium you eat will help keep extra fluid out of your body and your blood pressure from being too high.
 Not eating a large amount of sodium at one time will also help.

 - 700 mg per meal (3 meals per day)